Meet the Team!

 Amy Miller Sonntag.
 M.A., CCC-SLP, is a Clinical Assistant Professor at The Ohio State University in the Department of Speech and Hearing Science.
 She received her BA from The College of Wooster in Wooster, Ohio and her MA from Ohio University in 1996.
 She has devoted 20+ years to serving patients with complex communication achieve communication independence through evaluation, therapy, and consultative services.
 She has presented at numerous state and national conferences including the American Speech-Language-Hearing Association, Closing the Gap, NC Assistive Technology Expo, Ohio Speech Language Hearing Association, Ohio School Speech Language Hearing Association (OSSPEAC), and regional schools, clinics, and parent groups.

-Bethany Frick graduated from Missouri State University in 2017 with a B.S. in Communication Sciences and Disorders and a B.S. in Spanish.
-She is now pursuing a Masters in Speech-Language Pathology and a Ph.D. in Speech and Hearing Science at Ohio State University.
-She is a trainee in the Leadership Education in Neurodevelopmental Disabilities (LEND) program at the Ohio State University Medical Center.
-Her research interests include Augmentative and Alternative Communication, Assistive Technology, autism spectrum disorders, language development, and multicultural aspects of communication.
-She is recently defended her thesis exploring dialect and language as a barrier to AAC use of multilingual and multidialectal users of AAC.
+Bethany Frick received B.S. degrees in Communication Sciences and Disorders and Spanish from Missouri State University in 2017.
+She will receive her M.A. in Speech-Language Pathology in 2020 and is pursuing a Ph.D. in Speech and Hearing Science at Ohio State University.
+She was a trainee in the Leadership Education in Neurodevelopmental Disabilities (LEND) program at the Ohio State University Medical Center from 2019-2020.
+Her research interests include Augmentative and Alternative Communication, Assistive Technology, autism spectrum disorders, and language development.
+She recently defended her thesis exploring dialect and language as a barrier to AAC use of multilingual and multidialectal users of AAC.

 Ellie Gonzales is a second year Buckeye!
 At the moment, she is majoring in Biology in the College of Arts and Sciences, with minors in Spanish and Leadership.
 She very excited to be a member of the TACL Lab due to her experience with working with children with autism and a variety of disabilities.
 She hopes to stay engaged with the lab and learn as much as she can during her undergraduate time here!